HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|No Resolution.

 ### HpeWolfram.1.0.TaskCannotBeCreated
-New Tasks cannot be created at this time
+New Tasks cannot be created at this time.

 | | |
 |:---|:---|